Einsteinish/Leibniz-Formula/README.md

 (Youtube script)

-The appearance of $\pi$ in the Leibniz formula:
+The Leibniz formula:

 $$1 - \frac{1}{3} + \frac{1}{5} - \frac{1}{7} + \dots = \frac{\pi}{4}$$

-is surprising because the series itself consists purely of arithmetic—simple fractions with alternating signs.
-There are no circles, no explicit geometry—so why does $\pi$ appear?
+is surprising because it consists purely of arithmetic—simple fractions with alternating signs—yet somehow produces π/4.
+Without circles or explicit geometry in the formula itself, why does π emerge?

-At first glance, the Leibniz series is just an infinite sum of fractions, but its connection to $\pi$ is rooted in trigonometry.
-The key insight comes from the arctangent function, which describes the angle in a right triangle given the ratio of the opposite and adjacent sides.
+The answer lies in the arctangent function, which describes the angle in a right triangle given the ratio of the opposite and adjacent sides.
+The Leibniz series is actually the Taylor expansion of arctan(x) evaluated at x=1, where the angle equals precisely π/4 (or 45 degrees).

-The series arises naturally when we expand the function $\arctan(x)$, which tells us the angle whose tangent is $x$.
-Specifically, when $x = 1$, the angle is precisely $\frac{\pi}{4}$ (or 45 degrees) radians.
-This is why adding up fractions in the Leibniz series ultimately gives a result tied to $\pi$.
-It’s a bridge between an arithmetic sum and a geometric reality.

-The key lies in the unit circle.
-The function $\arctan(x)$ is deeply connected to circular motion and the fundamental properties of right triangles.
-If you take a unit circle, the angle that corresponds to a slope of 1 is exactly 45 degrees.
-Since the arctangent function gives us this angle, and the Leibniz series is its Taylor expansion at $x = 1$, the connection to $\pi$ is unavoidable.

-Another way to understand the appearance of $\pi$ is through integration.
-Consider the integral:
+This connection becomes clear through integration.
+The integral:

 $$\int_0^1 \frac{dx}{1 + x^2}$$

-This integral represents the area under a curve, but surprisingly, its result is directly tied to the arctangent function.
-Evaluating it at $x = 1$ gives exactly $\frac{\pi}{4}$.

-What makes this remarkable is that when we expand the fraction inside the integral as a geometric series, we recover the same alternating sum seen in Leibniz’s formula.
-This means that the sum of simple fractions is secretly measuring the accumulated effect of tiny changes in an angle along the unit circle.
+represents the area under a curve and equals arctan(1) = π/4.
+When we expand the fraction inside as a geometric series, we recover the same alternating sum seen in Leibniz's formula.

-What makes the Leibniz formula so striking is that it reveals  without any obvious reference to circles.
-There are no circumferences or diameters—just an infinite sum of fractions.
-And yet, when followed to its logical conclusion, the connection to geometry becomes undeniable.
+The key insight involves the unit circle: arctan(x) measures the angle corresponding to a given slope.
+When that slope is 1, the angle is exactly 45 degrees on the unit circle.
+So this simple sum of fractions is secretly measuring angular changes along a circle.

-This is one of the great surprises in mathematics: fundamental constants like $\pi$ appear in places we least expect.
-The interplay between infinite series, integration, and geometry showcases the deep unity of mathematics, where a simple pattern of numbers encodes the essence of a perfect circle.
+This reveals the deep unity of mathematics—where a pattern of simple fractions encodes the essence of a perfect circle, and π appears unexpectedly at the intersection of algebra and geometry.